Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 Does the G9891 Code need to be indicated as a separate line item for all sessions attended, and is it to be billed after each class or when we submit the other codes for the attendance performance markers?

-Code G9891 only needs to be reported as a separate line item for sessions that do not correspond with a performance payment.
-All sessions reported using the G9891 code should be reported on the same claim as the performance payment to which those sessions contributed and do not need to be billed separately after each session.
 For example, in a case in which a beneficiary has accessed all MDPP services from the same supplier, when that supplier submits a claim for the fourth core session (using code G9874), the supplier would also list code G9891 on two additional line items (once for core session 2 and once for core session 3, because these sessions are not associated with performance payments).
-For more information on claims, please contact your Medicare Administrative Contractor (MAC).
-You can find information about MACs on the MDPP Enrollment Fact Sheet.

 Does the billing have to begin with core session 1?

-Yes.
-Billing for MDPP services must begin with core session 1, unless the beneficiary is switching after first receiving the services from another supplier, in which case the new supplier would begin billing with the "bridge payment."
+For claims with a date of service on or before December 31, 2023, billing for MDPP services must begin with core session 1, unless the beneficiary is switching after first receiving the services from another supplier, in which case the new supplier would begin billing with the "bridge payment."

 If I am enrolling with multiple locations do I still have the same Medicare Administrative Contractor (MAC)?
 (If we have multiple locations, do we use the same MAC?)?